 With social media on the rise, the new generation has to face problems like fear of missing out, anxiety, depression and body image issues.
-Exposure to content from worldwide influences young brains into adapting trends that are damaging to their mental health.
+Exposure to content from around the world influences young brains into adapting trends that are damaging to their mental health.

-Disorders such as binge eating are more common than ever.
-These mental health problems lead youngsters to eat disproportionately making them obese.
+Disorders such as binge-eating or the pressure of social gatherings are more common than ever.
+These mental health problems may lead youngsters to eat disproportionately making them obese.

-If you are facing obesity or have a tendency to be overweight, you should visit a dietitian as soon as possible.
+If you are facing obesity or have a tendency to be overweight and need help to manage your condition, you should consult an obesity specialist as soon as possible.

-You can also book an appointment with top nutritionists in Karachi, Lahore and Islamabad at oladoc.com or call our helpline at 042-3890-0939 to get directed to the specialists that can cater to your specific concerns.
+You can also book an appointment with the best nutritionists in Karachi, Lahore and Islamabad at oladoc.com or call our helpline at 042-3890-0939 to get directed to the specialists that can cater to your specific concerns.